mrsanford/us-flag-status/README.md

 # Why is the US Flag at Half-Staff Today?

-Ever drive by the McDonald's down the street, see the US flag flying outside the building and wonder-- why is the flag half-staff?
-This project allows users to input relevant information (date and location), and it will return *why* the flag is half-staff.
-You could look it up-- but you could also use the tool.
+Ever driven by the McDonald's down the street, seen the US flag flying outside the building and wondered-- why is the flag half-staff today?
+You could spend time googling and trying to find the answer, or you could input your relevant information (the data and location), and get the answer faster.